aferrero23/twitter-category-nlp/new_ideas.md

 #### Ideas for the project

-- Store the number of RTs for analysis
+- Store the number of RTs for analysis (DONE)

-- Add word of clouds for each person
+- Add word of clouds for each person (OPTIONAL)
 - Add steaming and lemmatization
+- Include all functions in the utils.py module
 -